 \subsection{Diffusion-based Video Generation}

 Diffusion models~\cite{ddpm,ldm,chen2023pixart} have shown impressive performance in generating high-quality videos.
-Early works~\cite{animatediff,magicvideo,lavie,modelscope,alignvideo,tuneavideo,makeavideo,text2video} commonly inflate the pre-trained image diffusion model~\cite{ldm} into the video diffusion model by incorporating temporal layers(\eg temporal convolution or temporal attention).
-For instance, Animatediff~\cite{animatediff} decouples video generation into content and motion generation and incorporates an additional motion module on the base image generation model to achieve video clip generation.
-Subsequently, large video pre-trained diffusion models~\cite{videocrafter1,videocrafter2,svd,lumiere} represented works such as VideoCrafter~\cite{videocrafter1} exhibit impressive video quality with large-scale video pre-train datasets.
+Early works~\cite{animatediff,magicvideo,lavie,modelscope,alignvideo,tuneavideo,makeavideo,text2video} commonly inflate the pre-trained image diffusion model~\cite{ldm} into the video diffusion model by incorporating temporal layers(\eg, temporal convolution or temporal attention).
+Subsequently, large video pre-trained diffusion models~\cite{videocrafter1,videocrafter2,svd,lumiere} represented works such as VideoCrafter~\cite{videocrafter1} exhibit impressive video quality with large-scale video pre-training datasets.
 However, these methods encounter limitations in generating long videos due to inherent limitations in capacity and scalability within the UNet design.
 Spearheaded by groundbreaking works like Sora~\cite{sora}, a wave of DiT-based video diffusion models~\cite{easyanimate, opensora,vidu,cogvideo,cogvideox} has steadily emerged.
 With the large-scale training and scalability of DiT~\cite{dit,chen2023pixart} architecture, these models can generate longer videos of up to 1 minute.
 Despite these advancements, challenges such as poor image quality, frame flicker, and subject inconsistencies in the generated video persist.
-In this study, we aim to address these issues through preference learning.
+In this study, we aim to address these issues through preference optimization.